 Seafood is popular in the coastal areas.
 Blue crabs are prepared in many ways such as crab cakes, crab imperial, soft-shelled in season, or simply plain crab meat that is picked from its shell and dipped in melted butter.
-Barbecue in Virginia is mostly pork with a vinegar-based sauce which is similar to barbecue in North Carolina.
+Barbecue in Virginia is mostly pork with a vinegar-based sauce which is similar to barbeque in North Carolina.
 Smithfield ham, sometimes called Virginia ham, is a type of country ham which is only produced in the town of Smithfield.

 There are over 230 wineries in the state of Virginia including several wineries on the Lower Peninsula.
 Read why one Air Force spouse loves being stationed here.

 Hampton Roads has extensive natural areas, including 26 miles of Atlantic Ocean and Chesapeake Bay beaches, wildlife refuges, scenic rivers, state parks, and botanical gardens.
 Check out 7 Unique Things to Do in Hampton Roads.

 Newport News Park

 A favorite destination for campers who love the great outdoors is 8,000+ acres featuring forests, 30 miles of hiking trails, a 5-mile mountain bike trail, a 5.3-mile bikeway, and two fresh-water reservoirs.
 Also, there are with bike rentals available, along with boat, canoe and paddle boat rentals.
 The park has a 180-site campground, playground, aeromodeller’s flying field, freshwater fishing and golf, archery range, picnic shelter, arboretum, and two stages.